fqzhu001/caffe-pdh-reid-2016/README.md

 ## Directions

-The prototxt can be found in `examples/market1501/prototxt`
+The prototxt can be found in `examples/market1501/prototxt`.

-Extract features for query and bounding_box_test can be found in `examples/market1501/feature_extract`
+Extract features for query and bounding_box_test can be found in `examples/market1501/feature_extract`.

-The trained models can be saved in `examples/market1501/snapshot`
+The trained models can be saved in `examples/market1501/snapshot`, the folder "snapshot" will be built by yourself.

-Evaluation can be found in `examples/market1501/evaluation`
+Evaluation can be found in `examples/market1501/evaluation`.